 The following actions may help to reduce your risk of sinusitis:

 Smoking interferes with the normal defenses in your respiratory tract that protect against infection.
-If you stop smoking , your respiratory tract will slowly heal itself.
-Ask your doctor about programs and nicotine replacement systems that can help you stop smoking.
+When you quit smoking, your respiratory tract will slowly heal itself.
+Ask your doctor about programs and nicotine replacement systems that can help you successfully quit.

 Furthermore, exposure to both second-hand smoke and air pollution can make you more prone to sinusitis.
 Avoid both types of exposures to improve your respiratory health.